Word of the Week: Backpack, Building Speech and Language Skills Through Everyday Objects

 Compound Words

-You can explain that backpack means a pack that goes on your back.
+You can explain that a backpack means a pack that goes on your back.

-See if you and your child can of other compound words (e.g., lunchbox, bedroom, raincoat).
+See if you can think of other compound words (e.g., lunchbox, bedroom, raincoat).

 Opposites